 Amazon Rainforest Clothing Style

-Due to the style of adventurous travel in the Amazon, you’ll mostly want to bring versatile activewear.
+Due to the style of adventurous travel in the Amazon, you’ll mostly want to bring versatile activewear for your travel capsule wardrobe.
 A majority of these items will need to cover you from head to toe to avoid bugs, animals, and the intensity of the sun.

 So long as you bring layers and breathable fabrics that work in camp-style accommodations, you’ll be completely prepared!